govCMS/govstrap/README.md

 ## Overview

-This project is a GovCMS light weight bootstrap base theme.
+This project is a govCMS7 light weight bootstrap base theme.

 ## Theme Development Instructions